 Engage with classmates who have a variety of educational backgrounds and work in all aspects of the food supply chain.
 Current students in our program work in a variety of roles including farming, ranching, corporate production, research and development, information technology, education, veterinary medicine, government, quality control regulation, and practice management.

 What path will you take?

 The MVS degree is a 32 credit-hour program.
 Students complete the online degree in 18-24 months.
 Expect to spend 9-10 hours per week of work outside of classroom on material.

 Courses have an asynchronous and synchronous component.
 The elective courses are 8-weeks long giving you the opportunity to take two classes per semester and only focusing on one course at a time to fit your busy schedule.
 All live sessions are scheduled at the end of traditional business hours to accommodate adult learners with a full-time job.
 Recordings of each live session are available as well and each student has the option to attend virtual office hours.

-Beginning Fall 2022, we will also be offering an on-campus MVS degree program.
-The program will be a full-time program for students to complete within one year.
+The on-campus program will be a full-time program for students to complete within one year.
 While most aspects of the on-campus program are consistent with our online degree, students will have the opportunity to further engage with the campus community and resources while completing their degree on site.

 The MVS degree has three requirements: